 There are two ways to set up CloudFlare, either via the one-click install from your web host control panel (which many decent hosting providers now offer) or directly via cloudflare.com.
-We will be doing a separate tutorial in due course to go through the CloudFlare sign-up process as well as settings.
-However, to get started, you can go the CloudFlare sign up page (https://www.cloudflare.com/sign-up) and follow the instructions on-screen.
+We will be doing a separate tutorial in due course to go through the CloudFlare sign-up process and settings.
+However, to get started, you can go to the CloudFlare sign-up page (https://www.cloudflare.com/sign-up) and follow the instructions on-screen.

 You can see a screenshot below of the CloudFlare security settings screen that we use:

-The main feature to prevent spam comments and other attacks are the “Basic Protection Level”.
+The main feature to prevent spam comments and other attacks is the “Basic Protection Level”.
 There are the following different levels: